- Increase the pastors capacity and confidence to be an effective church leader and administrator.

 - Stewarding Community: Communications and Community Outreach

-The student is expected to meet THREE times in person at various locations across the area: the orientation in July 2020, presentation of Applied Project 1 in January 2021, and presentation of Applied Project 2 and graduation in May 2021.
+The student is expected to meet THREE times in person (tentative) at various locations across the area: the orientation in July 2021, presentation of Applied Project 1 in January 2022, and presentation of Applied Project 2 and graduation in July 2022.
 The participant earns 21 credits that may be applied to an MBA or graduate degree at DWU.

 TWO applied projects are required applying the critical concepts of the coursework to make changes and/or improvements within their church.

 ONE-on-one coaching is provided each student through online bi-weekly meetings with an experienced coach who guides the development of the applied projects.